Kurds hold off Islamic State in Kobani; fighters strike in Iraq

 The fighting in Kobani has taken place within view of Turkish tanks at the frontier, but Turkey has refused to intervene to help defend the city, infuriating its own 15 million-strong Kurdish minority, which rose up in the past week in days of rioting in which 38 people were killed.

-Turkish Kurdish leaders have said their government's failure to aid the defense of Kobani could destroy Turkey's own peace process to end decades of insurgency that killed 40,000 people.
+Turkish Kurdish leaders have said their government's failure to aid the defence of Kobani could destroy Turkey's own peace process to end decades of insurgency that killed 40,000 people.

 Kobani's heavily outgunned Kurdish defenders say they want Turkey to let them bring in reinforcements and weapons to fend off the Islamic State fighters, who seized heavy artillery and tanks seized from the fleeing Iraqi army in June.

 "We want them to open the corridor so that our people can come and help us.
-We need many things," Esmat Al-Sheikh, head of the Kobani defense authority, told Reuters by telephone.
+We need many things," Esmat Al-Sheikh, head of the Kobani defence authority, told Reuters by telephone.

 "We are in need of fighters, in need of everything."